Skip to Main Content

 Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

-Guide last updated September 2023.
+Guide last updated October 2024.

 At-Will Employment

-Alaska remains an at-will-employment state.
+Alaska remains an at-will employment state.
 This means, absent a contract to the contrary, and unless the employee can successfully assert a common law or statutory claim (such as under a discrimination or retaliation statute), an employer is free to terminate an employee's employment for any reason or no reason.

 1. Common Law Claims

 As in some other states, express oral promises may modify an employer's right to terminate at will or change other terms of employment.
 See Eales v.
-Tanana Valley Med.-Surgical Grp., Inc., 663 P.2d 958, 959 (Alaska 1983) (finding that the contract was for employment until retirement, and the employee could be terminated early only for good cause because the contract is one for a definite period); see also Ramsey v.
+Tanana Valley Medical-Surgical., 663 P.2d 958, 959 (Alaska 1983) (finding that the contract was for employment until retirement, and the employee could be terminated early only for good cause because the contract is one for a definite period); see also Ramsey v.
 City of Sand Point, 936 P.2d 126 (Alaska 1997).

 In Alaska, every employment contract is subject to an implied covenant of good faith and fair dealing.
 See Luedtke v.
 Nabors Alaska Drilling, Inc., 834 P.2d 1220, 1223 (Alaska 1992).
 At-will employees may be fired for any reason that does not violate the implied covenant of good faith and fair dealing, and employers may not terminate at-will employees for "reasons antithetical to the implied covenant."
 Era Aviation, Inc. v.
 Seekins, 973 P.2d 1137, 1139 (Alaska 1999).
 "The covenant does not have a precise definition but generally requires employers to treat like employees alike and act in a manner that a reasonable person would regard as fair."
 Mitchell v.
 Teck Cominco Alaska Inc., 193 P.3d 751, 760–761 (Alaska 2008).

 Employment documents, such as an employment handbook or personnel policies, can amount to an implied employment contract that may limit an employer's right to terminate an at-will employee.
 See Jones v.
-Cent.
-Peninsula Gen. Hosp., 779 P.2d 783, 787 (Alaska 1989).
+Central Peninsula General Hosp., 779 P.2d 783, 787 (Alaska 1989).
 Handbook or personnel policy disclaimers may not be effective in overcoming an employer's implied promise contained in the handbook or the personnel policy if the implied promise creates the impression that employees are to be provided with certain job protections.
-See Jones, 779 P.2d at 787–88.
+Jones, 779 P.2d at 787–88.
 Employers have the right to unilaterally change an employment policy prospectively, as long as the employer makes the change after a reasonable time, on reasonable notice to affected employees, and without interfering with the employees' vested benefits.
 See Zuelsdorf v.
-Univ. of Alaska, Fairbanks, 794 P.2d 932, 934–35 (Alaska 1990).
+University of Alaska, Fairbanks, 794 P.2d 932, 934–35 (Alaska 1990).

 2. Statutory Claims